The Effect of a Sensory Impairment

 Though any hearing loss imposes limits on a child’s experience, problems in the 20-60 dB range seriously affect the reception and understanding of conversational speech.
-This, of course, makes it considerably more difficult for children with hearing impairments to acquire, and benefit from, formal and informal educational exchanges, as occur, for example, in the classroom and at home, or through play, friendships and similar social experiences.
+This, of course, makes it considerably more difficult for children with a hearing sensory impairment to acquire, and benefit from, formal and informal educational exchanges, as occur, for example, in the classroom and at home, or through play, friendships and similar social experiences.
 To illustrate this, the diagram below shows where some common language sounds and syllables lie within the frequency spectrum of everyday speech:

 Frequency range of conversational speech